vortarian/serverless-sqs-fifo/README.md

 Setups up SQS fifo queues - at the time of this writing cloud formation does not support them, so serverless does not support them.
 This is considered a stop gap until cloudformation provides support.

 ## Usage
-Add the yaml to create the queues in custom.sqs.queues, then reference the queue arn & url via the <logical_name>.<url|arn>, as below with `custom.sqs.queues.deaLetterQueue.arn`, `custom.sqs.queues.deaLetterQueue.url`, `custom.sqs.queues.applicationQueue.arn`, `custom.sqs.queues.applicationQueue.url`.
+Add the yaml to create the queues in custom.sqs.queues, then reference the queue arn & url via the `<logical_name>.<url|arn>`, as below with `custom.sqs.queues.deadLetterQueue.arn`, `custom.sqs.queues.deadLetterQueue.url`, `custom.sqs.queues.applicationQueue.arn`, `custom.sqs.queues.applicationQueue.url`.
 The queue's are created in the order they are specified and deleted in the reverse order they are specified.
 This is important for depdenencies.
 The below example includes a modified s3 crypt mod from github.com/vortarian/serverless-crypt

 ```
 plugins: